AtheosGame/AtheosGame.github.io/Tokenomics/SoulsToken.md

 Players can **Burn** the items in exchange for $Souls.
 This process is done at the [Forge](https://atheosgame.github.io/game/commongrounds/the-forge/), which will destroy the item permanently.

 #### **Spending $Souls**
-Players will burn $Souls (destroyed) to buy [Dungeon Maps] within the game (https://atheosgame.github.io/game/gameplaymechanics/maps/).
+Players will burn $Souls (destroyed) to buy [Dungeon Maps](https://atheosgame.github.io/game/gameplaymechanics/maps/) within the game.

 The price of these maps will be proportionate to the level of the map.
 Higher-level maps provide more challenging experiences and will offer better loot rewards.